7 Best Apps for Meal Planning

 6. PlateJoy

-Subscriptions for PlateJoy are 69 dollars for half a year and 99 dollars for one year.
-Simply download the app either on iOS or Android, fill out a lifestyle survey, and the app’s nutritionists will create a bespoke meal plan for you.
+Download the app on iOS or Android, fill out a lifestyle survey, and the app’s nutritionists will create a bespoke meal plan for you.

-With the auto-generated shopping list, you can liaise with various online grocery services and get them delivered straight to your doorstep.
+With the auto-generated shopping list, you can contact various online grocery services and have groceries delivered directlyur doorstep.

-You can also reach out to a PlateJoy nutritionist via the live chat feature on the app or call them on your phone.
+You can also contact a PlateJoy nutritionist via the app’s live chat feature or by phone.

 Meal plans are ready for various lifestyles, including gluten-free, paleo, keto, vegan and vegetarian.
 PlateJoy also offers users a free trial period.